 and may make any other order that it thinks just; but an order under sub-paragraph (b) or (c) may be made only in respect of periods after the period covered by the relevant report.

-(5) Unless the court orders otherwise, the costs of the application shall be paid by the applicant, and are not payable as an expense of the liquidation
+(5) Unless the court orders of and are not payable as an exp herwise, the costs of the a ense of the liquidation. pplication shall be paid by the applicant,